15 Activities for Toddlers at Home

 Stacking Up

-There are a lot of stackable cups that children can use to make towers.
+There are many stackable cups that children can use to make towers.
 Yogurt or juice cups are examples of such cups.

 You can show your little ones how to do the stacking, then allow them to experiment with different fun ideas.
 Toilet paper rolls are also good for stacking up.
 It’s a simple idea that works.